 Let’s take a look at what all sales and marketing tools these platforms have to offer and how they compare to each other.

-Course Pricing Options
+Product Pricing Options

 On the other hand, creating multiple tiers for your product on Kajabi is easy and it gives you complete flexibility in terms of what content you can include in each tier.

-Payment Processing and Payouts
+Payment Processing & Payouts

 Let’s first talk about the payment processors that the two platforms support.
 Both platforms have a direct integration with Stripe and PayPal and your customers can pay either via credit card or via their PayPal account.